tmt96/dotSpace-objectSpace/README.md

 ## Additional Documentation

 Please go to dotSpace's [wiki page](https://github.com/pSpaces/dotSpace/wiki) for [documentation on the API](https://github.com/pSpaces/dotSpace/wiki/basics) and [dotSpace-examples' wiki page](https://github.com/pSpaces/dotSpace-Examples/wiki) for information about the examples.

-We currently have the first seven examples in the library for testing purposes.
+## Main Extensions

+# TreeSpace

+* TreeSpace (dotSpace/Objects/Space/TreeSpace.cs): Implementation of a tuple space optimized for lookups.
+Uses the TupleTree data structure.

+* TupleTree (dotSpace/Utility/TupleTree.cs): A data structure which stores tuples in a tree.

+# ObjectSpace

+* ObjectSpaceBase (dotSpace/BaseClasses/Space/): An abstract class which supports the main operations for an ObjectSpace.
+Stores an OSBEntry for each type, which takes care of storing objects of the type and keeping track of all subclasses and superclasses.

+* ObjectSpaceBaseSimple (dotSpace/BaseClasses/Space/): An abstract class which is a simplified version of ObjectSpaceBase, used for RemoteObjectSpace.
+Does not handle filtered gets and queries.

+* SequentialObjectSpace (dotSpace/Objects/Space/): Actual implementation of an ObjectSpaceBase.

+* RemoteObjectSpace (dotSpace/Objects/Network/): Allows a user to access an ObjectSpaceSimple remotely.

+* ObjectOperationMap (dotSpace/Objects/Network): Reads in a request message (a wrapper for a remote function call) and executes it.

+* OSBEntry, OSBObjectCollection, OSBSubtypeCollection (dotSpace/BaseClasses/Utility/): Data structures which takes care of objects of a certain type and keeps track of all subclasses and superclasses.

+Other additions include classes and interfaces that mimic existing ones but are adapted for the implementation of an ObjectSpace.

+# Main Examples

+* ClickRate (examples/ClickRate/): A program which reads in impressions and clicks for advertisements, and computes the click-through rate for each ad.

+* ClickRateD (examples/distributed/ClickRateD/): A distributed version of the ClickRate program.

+* Fork (examples/ObjectSpaceExamples/Fork/): A version of Example2 (dining philosophers problem) which uses ObjectSpace.

+* ProducerConsumer (examples/ObjectSpaceExamples/ProducerConsumer/): An example of how subtyping and filtering may be used with ObjectSpace.

+* ProducerConsumerD (examples/ObjectSpaceExamples/ProducerConsumerD/): A distributed version of the ProducerConsumer program.